rytis-paskauskas/MiniQttSensor/README.md

 - start without a `sdkconfig` file and let the build tool generate a default one, or
 - use one of the default templates `sdkconfig.esp8266default` or `sdkconfig.esp32default`, for example `cp sdkconfig.esp8266default sdkconfig; make menuconfig`.

-For the same reason, the project is configured to use a non-standard build directory,  `build_esp8266` for ESP8266, and `build` (I can't get it to work cleanly with `build_esp32`) for ESP32.
+For the same reason, the project is configured to use a non-standard build directory,  `build_esp8266` for ESP8266, and `build` (not `build_esp32`, because I can't get it to work cleanly with CMake) for ESP32.

-See also `Makefile` and the `CMakeLists.txt` for respective control.
+See also `Makefile` and the `CMakeLists.txt` for respective control statements.

 ### Deploying the included client
 TBD.

 ## FAQ
 - Why this sensor?
 What is the accuracy of measurement?
   See [this thread](https://forum.arduino.cc/t/compare-different-i2c-temperature-and-humidity-sensors-sht2x-sht3x-sht85/599609 "i2c sensor Arduino forum thread") for inspiration and/or possible alternatives.
 Don't expect too much in terms of accuracy (my rule of thumb: ±1°C, ±10% RH).

 ## Authors